 This is the privacy notice for Home Point.
 We will use your details to provide you with the service which you or someone else have asked us to provide.
 We will also use your personal details for purposes of crime prevention and crime detection and/or when required by law and will share it with other public bodies for that purpose.

-The organisation which is using your personal details is the County of Herefordshire District Council, a unitary authority having its head office at Brockington, PO Box 240, Hereford, HR1 2ZT ("the Council", "we" "us" or “Home Point”).
-The Council is the data controller of this personal data for purposes of the Data Protection Act 1998 and is registered as a data controller with the Information Commissioner under Notification No. Z5305750
+The organisation which is using your personal details is the County of Herefordshire District Council, a unitary authority having its head office at Plough Lane, Hereford, HR4 0LE ("the Council", "we" "us" or “Home Point”).
+The Council is the data controller of this personal data for purposes of the Data Protection Act 2018 and is registered as a data controller with the Information Commissioner under Notification No. Z5305750

-Most of the time, we will only process your information with your consent.
-In most cases, we will presume that by providing us with your details in order to apply for housing or obtain help and assistance in finding accommodation, you are consenting to us and the Home Point Partnership, using those details in order to provide that service to you.
-Except as set out in this privacy statement, we will not use your personal details for any other purpose without first obtaining your consent to that other purpose or purposes (you may have been asked to provide this additional consent at the time when you originally contacted us, for example in the application form for housing).
+In most cases, by providing us with your details in order to apply for housing or obtain help and assistance in finding accommodation, we will process these details under our legal obligations in order to provide that service to you.
+Except as set out in this privacy statement, we will not use your personal details for any other purpose.
 For some regulatory activity carried out by the Council or the Home Point Partnership, your application may require to be published and potentially discussed in open committee.

 The main exception to the rule that we will not use your details for other purposes relates to the prevention of fraud.
 We are under a legal obligation to safeguard public funds and so in all cases we reserve the right to check the information you have provided for accuracy, in order to detect fraud.
 This may involve data matching exercises where we compare different sets of data which we hold for unusual matches or discrepancies; this may also include matching council data with external data sources.